Ben Uri Research Unit

 Biography

-Peter Peri was active until the end of his life and died in London on 19 January 1967.
-After his death, his second wife Heather (they married in 1965) managed to keep his studio open to the public, and friends organised an exhibition to raise money to secure a permanent home for his collection.
-A joint exhibition, László Moholy-Nagy / Laszlo Peri', was held at the Graphisches Kabinett, Bremen (1987) and a retrospective was held at Leicestershire Museums (1991).
-In 2018 the Sam Scorer Gallery and Bishop Grosseteste University College in Lincoln, jointly reassessed Peri's work, co-curating an exhibition of sculpture and works on paper.
-Peri's work is represented in UK collections including Ben Uri Gallery & Museum; British Museum; Leicestershire Education Committee; London Borough of Camden; Henry Moore Institute, Leeds, and Tate Gallery, London.
-Peri’s grandson is the London-based artist of the same name, Peter Peri (b.
-1971).
+Peter Laszlo Peri died in London, England on 19 January 1967.
+After his death, his widow, Heather, opened his studio to the public, and friends organised a fund-raising exhibition to secure a permanent home for his collection.
+A joint exhibition, László Moholy-Nagy / Laszlo Peri, was held at the Graphisches Kabinett, Bremen (1987) and a retrospective was held at Leicestershire Museums (1991).
+In 2018 the Sam Scorer Gallery and Bishop Grosseteste University College in Lincoln, jointly reassessed Laszlo Peri's work, co-curating an exhibition of sculpture and works on paper.

 Related books